Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in

+Here $\nu_q^*>0$ is the user-specified hyperparameter.
 The key difference in the above specification as compared to the DSIW prior in (\ref{eq3}) is that the scale parameter for the base Inverse Wishart distribution is now a general positive definite matrix.
-A minimally informative matrix-variate F prior can be obtained by setting $\nu = 1$, $\nu_q^* =q$, and $\uPsi$ equal to the ``prior guess" described in Kass and Natarajan\cite{Kass}.
+A minimally informative matrix-variate F prior can be obtained by setting $\nu = 1$, $\nu_q^* =q$, and $\uPsi$ equal to the ``prior guess'' described in \cite{Kass}.
 The matrix-variate F distribution can also be represented as a Wishart mixture of Wisharts or an inverse Wishart mixture of Wisharts, see \cite{mulder} for further details.

-\subsection{Posterior Distributions}
+\subsection{Posterior distributions}

 For the working Bayesian models corresponding to both the DSIW prior and the matrix-F priors, the resulting posterior distributions are intractable in the sense that closed-form computations or direct i.i.d. sampling is not feasible.
-However, the conditional posterior distributions provided in the following two lemmas (proofs provided in the appendix) can be used to construct Gibbs sampling algorithms to generate approximate samples from the resulting posteriors.
+However, the conditional posterior distributions provided in the following two lemmas (proofs provided in the Supplementary Material, \cite{supp}) can be used to construct Gibbs sampling algorithms to generate approximate samples from the resulting posteriors.
 The conditional/marginal posteriors are also useful in the subsequent theoretical analysis. \begin{lemma} For the working Bayesian model which combines (\ref{model1}), (\ref{beprior}) and the DSIW prior in (\ref{eq3}), the posterior density of $(\uB, \uSigma, \uDelta)$ is always proper for any fixed $\nu > 0$.
 In this case,

 where $(\Sigma^{-1})_{i}$ is the $i^{th}$ diagonal element of $\uSigma^{-1}$.
 Additionally, the marginal posterior density of $\uDelta$ is proportional to